dprince/undercloud_containers/README.md

 * dprince.sh: If you're dprince you'll looooooove it!

-* test.sh: Things to run afterwards to see if it's working.
+* post\_intall.sh: Things to run after installation to setup a working undercloud.

-* vm_doit.sh: This sets up a VM and then runs the doit.sh script on it.
+* vm\_doit.sh: This sets up a VM and then runs the doit.sh script on it.
+Currently requires some setup scripts from tripleo-incubator, etc.

-* iteration_cleanup.sh: Cleans up between runs of openstack undercloud deploy (typically run via ~/run.sh).